You might think that theft, robbery, and burglary are the same. In reality,

 Robbery vs. Theft

-Much like theft, robbery occurs when a person steals someone else’s
+robbery occurs when a person steals someone else’s property; however, robbery

-of intimidation or physical force to take the victim’s property.
+or physical force to take the victim’s property.
+Additionally, the

-Additionally, the defendant must take the property from the victim’s
+defendant must take the property from the victim’s immediate person

 In California, there are two types of robbery: first degree and second